Deputy Engineer

 For example, when a weight is placed on a table, the stress on the table...read more

-Q14.
-Tell me about the battery work
+Q. Tell me about your work with batteries.

 Battery work involves designing, testing, and maintaining batteries for various applications.